nhat-le/switching-simulations/doc/README.md

 Important notes:
-* The notebook will call the opts config stored in the folder `decodeFigs/opts` Results will be saved in files with the form `svmresults_from_pickle_092221_prob0.00.mat`, etc.
+* The notebook will call the opts config stored in the folder `decodeFigs/opts`

+* Note that there is a mild filtering taking place in `PaperFigures/code/load_data.m` where offset values below -20 are clipped
+Results will be saved in files with the form `svmresults_from_pickle_092221_prob0.00.mat`, etc.